 At present, mortality from Western Spruce Budworm is limited on the Academy and Farish.
 North facing slopes on the upper-elevations on the Academy are being defoliated and some mortality is occurring.
 At Farish, populations are small, but increasing, and mortality from Western Spruce Budworm has not been observed.
 While the population is cyclical, the Academy is planning projects that will increase the vigor of trees in impacted stands and reduce understory trees that are necessary for the Western Spruce Budworm to complete it's life cycle.

-The Academy is home to thousands of urban trees of various species.
+The Academy is home to a large variety of urban trees of various species.
 An urban tree is different from our native forests in that they serve a largely decorative purpose and provide shade and character near the Academy's buildings and roads.
 Many of these species are considered ornamental varieties of trees native to areas outside of the Academy.
 Each year, the Academy through both the Grounds Maintenance and the Natural Resources monitors and maintains these trees in a healthy condition.

 The health of this urban forest is dependent upon receiving adequate water through irrigation, pruning trees to maintain healthy form, providing mulch to protect roots and prevent mower damage, and maintaining vigilance for biotic threats that could damage the trees.
-The Academy is recognized as a Tree City USA® by the Arbor Day Foundation® for its efforts to maintain the Academy's urban forest.